tomas/exoterm/README.md

     make
     sudo make install

 Run `./configure -h` to see all options.
 See `README.configure` for details.
-For instance, to enable true 24 bit color support, you'd run:

-    ./configure --enable-24-bit-color
+A few quick examples:

-Or if you don't need XFT and can do without full transparency:
+    ./configure --disable-24-bit-color (if you prefer 256 color) ./configure --disable-xft (if you don't need XFT and can do without full transparency) ./configure --enable-perl (if you want support for perl extensions)

-    ./configure --disable-xft

 ## Settings

-Exoterm provides a GUI for changing (some of) the available options.
+Exoterm provides a GUI for changing (most of) the available options.
 In the same spirit as urxvt, Exoterm reads the values from  `~/.Xdefaults`.
 You can use either `Exoterm` or `Urxvt` as a prefix for each option.

-If you edit the `.Xdefaults` file, run `xrdb ~/.Xdefaults` to ensure new values are read.
+If you edit the `.Xdefaults` file, make sure to run `xrdb ~/.Xdefaults` so new values are read.

 Here's an example configuration:

     ! main
     Exoterm.loginShell: true
+    Exoterm.geometry: 100x25
     Exoterm.foreground: #fff
-    Exoterm.geometry: 100x25
     Exoterm.cursorColor: #ff6600

     ! font (Terminus 8x16)